Neurodynamic TDOA localization with NLOS mitigation via maximum correntropy criterion: PNN design

+According to the previous research in \cite{WXiong3,HChe}, PNN governed by (\ref{dynamicsGen_Cons_P}) is assured locally stable, namely, it will reach equilibrium at a KKT point $\left(\bm{y}^{*}, \bm{\upsilon}^{*}\right)$ for (\ref{Gen_Cons_P}) under very mild conditions, where $\bm{y}^{*}$ is a strict local minimum of (\ref{Gen_Cons_P}).
+With a large enough\footnote{A typical choice of value for the augmented Lagrangian parameter can be, say, $\rho = 5$ \cite{WXiong3} or $\rho = 10$ \cite{WXiong}.
+Particularly, the former is known to be able to accelerate the transition but without leading to divergence \cite{SZhang}.} $\rho$, the sufficient conditions for its local stability can be summarized as \cite{WXiong3}: (i) the Hessian of the restricted Lagrangian at a KKT point is positive definite on the critical cone, and (ii) assume that $\bm{y}^{*}$ is a regular point, the gradients of equality constraints and active inequality constraints w.r.t. $\bm{y}$ are linearly independent.

-Since the inequality constraints for binding $t_0$ in (\ref{MCCTDOA}) are actually all inactive so as to be meaningful \cite{WXiong3}, we may only calculate the gradient of $\bm{h}(\bm{z})$ w.r.t. $\bm{z}$ at a KKT point\footnote{For notational convenience, we assume that the asterisk in the superscript of a vector applies to each element of that vector by default.} $\left(\bm{z}^{*}, \bm{\nu}^{*}\right)$ for verifying (i):
+Let us focus first on the verification of the second condition.
+Under the assumption that the source location in general does not overlap sensor positions (otherwise $d_i^{*} = 0$ and there would be no need for localization), it is deemed none of the inequality constraints in (\ref{Gen_Cons_P}) are active.
+Therefore, we may only calculate the gradient of $\bm{h}(\bm{y})$ w.r.t. $\bm{y}$ at $\left(\bm{y}^{*}, \bm{\upsilon}^{*}\right)$ for verifying the second condition\footnote{For notational convenience, we assume that the asterisk in the superscript of a vector applies to each element of that vector by default.}, i.e.